-The Upper Wharfedale Heritage Group (UWHG.) was formed in 2005 with the purpose of adding to the knowledge of the archaeologically rich area of Upper Wharfedale and it’s immediate surroundings.
+Upper Wharfedale Heritage Group (UWHG) formed in 2005 with the purpose of adding to the knowledge of the archaeologically rich area of Upper Wharfedale & the surrounding landscapes and currently has 72 members.

-Throughout the year we run a programme of talks and walks covering a wide range of heritage related subjects – these are open to the public and the full details may be found here.
+Throughout the years we have run a programme of talks and walks covering a wide range of heritage related subjects – these are open to the public and the full details may be found here.

-Other activities included, in addition to forming a very active Embsay Research Group, excavating the Shell Grotto at the Wilderness Beck in Skipton for the Skipton Civic Society, participating in the Skipton Community Research Project and participating in the field walking and excavation at Yarnbury, conducted by Bradford University.
-Every year we produce a poster display for the Council for British Archaeology's Festival of Archaeology.
+Other activities included, in addition to forming a very active Embsay Research Group, excavating the Shell Grotto at Wilderness Beck in Skipton for the Skipton Civic Society, participating in the Skipton Community Research Project and in the field walking and excavation at Yarnbury, conducted by Bradford University.

-We are currently engaged in a detailed study of the landscape around Kilnsey, concentrating initially on the buildings, and documentary research.
-It is intended to follow this up with investigating the routes and track ways beginning in the summer of 2016
+We are currently engaged in a detailed study of the landscape around Kilnsey, concentrating initially the buildings, and documentary research - and it is hoped to follow this up with the investigation of the routes and trackways in coming years.

-The UWHG is affiliated to the Council For British Archaeology and the Yorkshire Archaeological Society
+The UWHG is affiliated to the Council for British Archaeology and the Yorkshire Archaeological and Historical Society.

 Details of how to contact UWHG can be found here